joelbonnie/HealthStatLog/README.md

 ### Log Daily Health and Analyse Progress Graphically

-This application aims to be a tool that is used to ***log daily health statistics*** such as **body mass, body muscle, body fat percentage and body water percentage.**
+This application aims to be a tool that is used to ***log daily health statistics*** such as **body mass, body muscle, body fat percentage, body water percentage, and the number of glasses of water per day.**
 This can then be used to track BMI progress and changes in these statistics using graphs.